stephenamills/dotfiles/README.md

 # My dotfiles

-This collection contains my shell configuration files and installed Homebrew and npm packages.
+This collection contains my shell configuration files and lists of commands and apps.

 This is 150 packages.